ua-parser/uap-core/docs/specification.md

 If in the `regex` no first match (within normal brackets) is given the `family_replacement` together with the `model_replacement` shall be specified!
 To overwrite the respective value the replacement value needs to be named for a given `regex`.

+For the `device_parsers` some `regex` require case insensitive parsing for proper matching.
+(E.g. Generic Feature Phones).
+To distinguish this from the case sensitive default case, the value `regex_flag: 'i'` is used to indicate that the regular-expression matching shall be case-insensitive for this regular expression.

 **Parser Implementation:**

 The list of regular-expressions `regex` shall be evaluated for a given user-agent string beginning with the first `regex`-item in the list to the last item.
 The first matching `regex` stops processing the list.
 Regex-matching shall be case sensitive.